Many or all companies we feature compensate us. Compensation and editorial

 • Affordable interest rates

-HELOCs and home equity loans often have more affordable interest rates than personal loans and other loans many borrowers consider for down payment assistance.
+HELOCs and home equity loans often may have lower interest rates than personal loans.

-• With HELOCs, repay only what you use
+• Repay only what you use with a HELOC

 HELOCs are a line of credit, so you’ll only pay interest on what you use, not a lump sum.